willphan1712000/project-bio/README.md

 ## Server

+- The database stores user personal information such as Email, Phone, Facebook, Template style, ...
-- The database we implement does not use any foreign key constraints for scalability and modification reasons.
+- The database does not use any foreign key constraints for scalability and modification reasons.
 Read this article for more information https://planetscale.com/docs/vitess/operating-without-foreign-key-constraints

 - This project uses DOCTRINE ORM to do CRUD operations through Entity Manager